Jordan-Boulton1/whats-for-dinner/README.md

     - Also contained within the **Expand** dropdown is a **View Recipe** button.
 This gives the user easy access to the related recipe website in order to see the method on how to make the recipe.
 ![screenshot](https://github.com/Jordan-Boulton1/whats-for-dinner/blob/main/documentation/expand-content.png)

+### Future Features

+- Favourite Recipe
+    - I would have loved to add the ability to save a recipe as a favourite where the user could return to their favourite recipes at a later date.

 ## Tools & Technologies Used

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.